crate/cloud-reference/docs/overview.rst

 You can also create and delete organizations on the Account page.
 To create a new organization, click on *Create new organization* at the top right above the organization list.
 The `organization creation process`_ is then the same as when you first sign up for the CrateDB Cloud Console.
 To delete an organization, click the trashcan icon next to the organization in the list.
-Organizations can only be deleted after deleting the projects and clusters they contain first.

 To switch the active organization, click on the organization name in the list.
-All organization, project, and cluster management options displayed in the CrateDB Cloud Console will then refer to that organization until you switch organizations again.
+All organization, and cluster management options displayed in the CrateDB Cloud Console will then refer to that organization until you switch organizations again.